 People decide to get a nose job, or rhinoplasty, to change the shape or appearance of their noses.
-The procedure often is done to restore balance to a face, get an unsightly bump removed or to repair obstructed airways.
-The cosmetic procedure is considered major surgery and requires at least 10 days of rest and care not to upset the delicate work.
-There are a number of exercises that must be avoided for various time periods after a nose job.
+The procedure often is done to restore balance to a face, get an unsightly bump removed or to repair obstructed airways, says Mayo Clinic.